 Value creation with the learn/work environment consists of:

 - Direct income, through sales (positive difference between book value and sales price) and through rental income (shared use and/or rental to third parties).

 - Direct cost reduction, by reducing the number of square meters of floor space and/or reducing occupancy costs per square meter of floor space.

 - Indirect benefits, because the learn/work environment positively influences the return from the primary process.
 Plus contributes to achieving the sustainability objectives as part of the social return.

-- Indirect reduction in total operating costs (excluding occupancy costs) through a more efficient and effective learn/work environment for the education process.
+- Indirect reduction in total operating costs (excluding occupancy costs) through a more efficient and effective learn/work environment for the education and research process.

 The learn/work environment is one of the critical secondary business processes.
-It requires integration and coherence with other business processes such as HRM, Finance and ICT and the associated systems, so that in addition to support for the primary process, the internal information provision and external accountability are in order.
+It requires integration and coherence with other business processes such as Human Resources, Finance, Sales & Marketing and the associated systems, so that in addition to support for the primary process, the internal information provision and external accountability are in order.

 By definition and measurement agreements, the sub-budgets of departments and business units can be “added up” to form a consolidated accommodation section in the annual report.

 ATELIER V supports in the preparation of Scenario analysis, Integrated business and Value cases.
 More information or an informal conversation?
-Contact us, we are happy to serve you Email.
+Contact us by Email, we are happy to serve you.